Responsibilities

 Biography

-Yole Buchalla joined the staff in 2021 to work as a research scientist with the Early Life History Group, Biology Program.
-She is responsible for conducting experimental research at Achotines Laboratory with eggs, larvae and early-juveniles of tuna species, and on reproductive biology of adult yellowfin tuna.
-She is also responsible for database management and publication development.
-Yole is originally from Brazil, where she completed her studies on Aquaculture Engineering at Federal University of Santa Catarina.
-After her undergraduate studies, she relocated to Costa Rica, and joined the private sector working on research and development of husbandry techniques for spotted rose snapper.
-In 2018, she was recruited for a Master’s program at University of Miami, where she focused on studying the reproductive biology and early life history of marine finfish species such as cobia, mahi mahi, Nassau grouper, red snapper, and Japanese flounder.
+Yole Buchalla joined the staff in 2021 as a research scientist with the Early Life History Group, Biology Program.
+She is originally from Brazil, where she earned her degree in Aquaculture Engineering from the Federal University of Santa Catarina.
+Following her undergraduate studies, she relocated to Costa Rica, where she worked in the private sector, serving as Production Manager and playing a key role in the development and early operation of a marine fish hatchery focused on the commercial production of spotted rose snapper.
+In 2018, she was recruited into a master’s program at the University of Miami, where she specialized in the reproductive biology and early life history of marine finfish species, including cobia, mahi-mahi, Nassau grouper, red snapper, and Japanese flounder.
+Her master’s thesis focused on advancements in hatchery technology for the American red snapper, with emphasis on the first feeding of the larvae and juvenile rearing.

 - 1